-MOORCLOSE and Middleton Junction could become the town's new economic centre.
+Middleton Junction could become the town's new economic centre.

-Planning chiefs have identified east.
-Middleton as the area they want to develop over the next 15 years.
+Planning chiefs have iden-tified cast Middleton as the area they want to develop overthe next 15 years.

-It comes as planners reresiled the borough's draft Local Development Framework (LDS) - the document which will guide how the borough develops over the rest 15 years.

-next 15 years.

-And they have identified Oldham Road as the towa's new 'economic growth corridor'.
-The more means new employers will be attracted to east.
-Middleton alongside plans to build new homes in the area.
+It comes as planners revealed the borough's draft Development.
+Local .
+Framework (LDF) - the document which will guide how the borough develops over the next 15 years.
+And they have identified Oldham Road as the town's new 'economic growth corridor'.
+The move means new employers will be attracted to east Middleton alongside plans to build now homes in the area.

-Paul Simpson, strategic planning manager for Bochdale Council, said: "East Middleton is an area which we have not really focused on before and we feel that without some intervention it could start to so down hill.
+Paul Simpson, strategic planning manager for Bochdale Council, said "East Middleton is an area which we before and we feel that without some intervention it could

-start to go down hill.

-"Oldham Road is a gateway

-into the barough and is in

-need of sprucing up.
-We feel

-there is a real opportunity to

-develop the area."
+"Oldham Road is a gateway into the borough and is in need of sprucing up.
+We feel there is a real opportunity to develop the area."

-As well as encouraging new employers to locate to Gldham Road, planning chiefs also hope bundreds of new homes can be built on former industrial land in the area.
+As well as encouraging new employers to locate to Oblham Road, planning chiefs also hope buildryds of new homes can be built on former industrial land in the area.
+They also want to develop